Always and Forever (Heatwave song): Heatwave version

 says that it was right around the time of the single release of "Always and Forever" that he knew Heatwave's music would stand the test of time.
-This pop standard is emblematic of the Heatwave fusion of influences - R&B, teen romance, and both European and American flavors of pop.
+This pop standard is emblematic of the Heatwave fusion of influences – R&B, teen romance, and both European and American flavours of pop.

 AllMusic reviewer Craig Lytle states that the song "was and continues to be an ageless piece.
 Johnnie Wilder's vocal exhibition throughout the vamp is breathtaking."

 In 2009, Essence magazine included the song in their list of the "25 Best Slow Jams of All Time".